SSWConsulting/SSW.People.Profiles/Dhruv-Mathur/Dhruv-Mathur.md

 ---
 id: "67e85027-f4dc-ed11-a7c7-00224818a8c8"

 qualifications: "B Tech.
-Electronics and Masters of IT Monash University (Ongoing)"
+Electronics and Masters of IT Monash University"

 quote: "Your level of intelligence is the average of the people around you.
 Choose wisely."
 quoteAuthor: "Jim Rohn"